ggustin93/ghostly-plus-dashboard/docs/security.md

 3. The security boundaries that protect sensitive patient data
 4. The encryption and decryption processes that ensure data privacy

-The implementation ensures that sensitive medical data is protected throughout its lifecycle, from collection on the Android tablet to viewing in the web dashboard, while maintaining proper authentication and authorization controls.
+The implementation will ensure that sensitive medical data is protected throughout its lifecycle, from collection on the Android tablet to viewing in the web dashboard, while maintaining proper authentication and authorization controls.